 At times, this one on one relationship may be a result of replacement.
 When an experienced employee is about to retire or resign he or she is replaced by another candidate.

 Thus, the mentor-mentee relationship indirectly works for the company’s capital benefit.
-It saves the cost of training of the new employees.
+It saves the cost of training for the new employees.

 Moreover, it also saves the time.
-Therefore, one can say that there is an indirect relation between the mentor and the training management.
+Therefore, one can say that there is an indirect relationship between the mentor and the training management.

 2. Informal mentoring: